 Definition of Efficient Equipment

-In order for this characterization to apply, the efficient system is assumed to be an occupancy controlled lighting fixture that reduces light level during unoccupied periods.
+In order for this characterization to apply, the efficient system is assumed to be an occupancy controlled lighting fixture operating 24/7, that reduces light level during unoccupied periods.

 Definition of Baseline Equipment

 The baseline equipment is assumed to be an uncontrolled lighting system on continuously, e.g. in stairwells and corridors for health and safety reasons.